paas-team-324/quota-management/README.md

 Edit the resulting manifest using `vim quota-management.yaml` command.
 Objects of interest:

 - Group: users in this group are allowed to access the application, edit quota and create new projects.
 Add relevant users to the list (as they appear in the output of `oc get users`)
-- ConfigMap (quota-scheme): this scheme tells the application which ResourceQuota objects and which fields within them can be edited.
+- ConfigMap (quota-schemes): each scheme tells the application which ResourceQuota objects and which fields within them can be edited.
 It also allows for optional namespace labeling.
   Here is how this dictionary works:

   - __labels__: dictionary of string:string key-value pairs where the key is the label key and value is display name for that label in UI.
 Leave the dictionary empty to disable the feature.